 10 Things to Consider When Choosing a Location for Your Business

-In their book Start Your Own Business, the staff of Entrepreneur Media Inc. guides you through the critical steps to starting your business, then supports you in surviving the first three years as a business owner.
+In Start Your Own Business, the staff of Entrepreneur Media Inc. guides you through the critical steps to starting your business, then supports you in surviving the first three years as a business owner.
 In this edited excerpt, the authors outline 10 important criteria you should evaluate when considering a location for your new business.

 Before you start shopping for business space, you need to have a clear picture of what you must have, what you'd like to have, what you absolutely won't tolerate and how much you're able to pay.
 Developing that picture can be a time-consuming process that's both exciting and tedious, but it's essential you give it the attention it deserves.
 While many startup mistakes can be corrected later on, a poor choice of location is sometimes impossible to repair.